USS Van Valkenburgh: Battle of Okinawa

 Van Valkenburgh and Robert H. Smith cleared for action, but the pair of planes turned and headed for the newcomer, Shubrick.
 Van Valkenburgh passed a warning to her sister ship, but too late.
 At 00:10 on 29 May, one of the two enemy aircraft crashed Shubrick astern.
-Van Valkenburghs lookouts saw the splash of fire in the pre-dawn darkness and heard the "crump" of the explosion.
+Van Valkenburghs lookouts saw the splash of fire in the predawn darkness and heard the "crump" of the explosion.

 Communicating her intentions to Robert H. Smith, Van Valkenburgh veered off and headed for her damaged sister.
 She arrived to find that the kamikaze had blown a 30 ft hole in the starboard side, and one of the stricken destroyer's own depth charges had exploded, causing further damage.
 With the situation looking grim, Van Valkenburgh came alongside at 01:13, taking on board survivors—some of whom had been badly wounded.

 "Gear of all types was carried, dumped, and hurled across from the sinking destroyer", as she transferred classified material and all unnecessary personnel.
-Again Van Valkenburghs Doctor Smale transformed the wardroom into a dressing station to minister to the casualties.
+Again, Van Valkenburghs Doctor Smale transformed the wardroom into a dressing station to minister to the casualties.
 "Once more our decks and passageways bore the stretchers of the dead and dying", wrote Van Valkenburghs commanding officer.
 In the wardroom, "plasma flowed in life-giving torrents."

 With flooding controlled and fires extinguished, Shubrick remained doggedly afloat. soon arrived on the scene and towed the crippled destroyer to Kerama Retto.
 Van Valkenburgh had performed "Good Samaritan" duty for the fourth time.